Where can I buy a real human skull?

 If you don’t want your human skull purchase recorded on your credit-card bill, or if your spouse/roommate likes to open your mail, you might want to purchase your skull in person.
 There are a small number of retail locations where you can buy a real human skull over-the-counter.
 If you’re looking to buy online, click here for online retailers.

-This flea market is a one-day event organized by the Morbid Anatomy Museum (morbidanatomymuseum.org).
-It seems to occur a few times a year.
+This flea market is a recurring two-day event originally organized by the Morbid Anatomy Museum (morbidanatomymuseum.org).
+The Morbid Anatomy Museum closed in December of 2016, but the flea market lives on.
+It has been rebranded the “Oddities Flea Market” and seems to occur a few times a year.

 2. The Evolution Store